-- The time zone setting does not adjust for Daylight Savings Time; the summer-time settings must be manually configured. - Changing the time zone on a device updates the local time zone setup and is reflected in local time calculations. - By default, all devices are in the Greenwich Mean Time (GMT) time zone (0,0). - Time zone settings persist across failover for high availability. - Time zone settings are not affected by Network Time Protocol (NTP) server synchronization.
+- The time zone setting does not automatically adjust for daylight saving time; the summer-time settings must be manually configured.
+Once the start and end day of the week and the month are configured, the recurring summer-time settings are automatically applied each year. - Changing the time zone on a device updates the local time zone setup and is reflected in local time calculations. - By default, all devices are in the Greenwich Mean Time (GMT) time zone (00:00). - Time zone settings persist across failover for high availability. - Time zone settings are not affected by Network Time Protocol (NTP) server synchronization.

-The usual GMT plus or minus hours configuration is supported.
+The usual UTC/GMT plus or minus hours configuration is supported.
 To make time zone configuration simpler, some geographical regions have been assigned a time zone identifier.
-The following tables display the time zone identifiers with their descriptions for Europe, USA, and Australian time zones.
+The following tables display the time zone identifiers with their descriptions, as shown in the CLI.